Exploring and Developing VMS Copper-Zinc Deposits in Saskatchewan

-The revised 2019 Resource Estimate for the McIlvenna Bay will be incorporated into the ongoing Feasibility Study for the project and used as a basis for an estimate of mineable reserves for the deposit and detailed mine planning and design work.
-A number of work programs are currently underway in support of the Feasibility study, including metallurgical test work, hydrogeological modeling, infrastructure and mining studies.
-It is currently expected that the Feasibility Study for the McIlvenna Bay deposit should be completed in H2 2019.
+The revised 2019 resource estimate for the McIlvenna Bay is expected to be incorporated into the ongoing feasibility study for the project and used as a basis for an estimate of mineable reserves for the deposit and detailed mine planning and design work.
+A number of work programs are currently underway in support of the feasibility study, including metallurgical test work, hydrogeological modeling, infrastructure and mining studies.
+Foran expects to release the feasibility study for the McIlvenna Bay deposit in H2 2019.

-In November 2010, Foran’s then newly established management team increased the Company’s ownership interest in the McIlvenna Bay deposit to 100% by purchasing the remaining 25% interest from Copper Reef Mining Corporation (CSE:CZC).
+In November 2010, Foran’s then newly established management team increased the company’s ownership interest in the McIlvenna Bay deposit to 100 percent by purchasing the remaining 25 percent interest from Copper Reef Mining Corporation (CSE:CZC).